Azure/azure-iot-sdk-c/iothub_client/samples/pnp/readme.md

 # IoT Plug And Play device samples

-These samples demonstrate how a device that follows the [IoT Plug and Play conventions](https://docs.microsoft.com/azure/iot-pnp/concepts-convention) interacts with IoT Hub or IoT Central, to:
+These samples demonstrate how to implement an [IoT Plug and Play](https://aka.ms/iotpnp) device to interact with IoT Hub or IoT Central.
+This demonstrates how to:

 - Send telemetry.
-- Update device twin properties.
+- Send properties.
+- Process incoming writable properties and acknowledge them.
 - Respond to command invocation.

 The samples demonstrate two scenarios:

 - An IoT Plug and Play device that implements the [Thermostat](https://devicemodels.azure.com/dtmi/com/example/thermostat-1.json) model.
 This model has a single interface that defines telemetry, read-only and read-write properties, and commands.
 - An IoT Plug and Play device that implements the [Temperature controller](https://devicemodels.azure.com/dtmi/com/example/temperaturecontroller-1.json) model.
 This model uses multiple components:
   - The top-level interface defines telemetry, read-only property and commands.
   - The model includes two [Thermostat](https://devicemodels.azure.com/dtmi/com/example/thermostat-1.json) components, and a [device information](https://devicemodels.azure.com/dtmi/azure/devicemanagement/deviceinformation-1.json) component.